ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 * **$12256** for the 2014-15 Year
 * **$23567** for the 2015 - 16 Year

-If lost revenues continue to follow this pattern, a naive, back-of-the-envelope estimate says that UCLA Dining should expect to lose **$36209** in the 2016-17 Year
+If lost revenues continue to follow this pattern, a naive, back-of-the-envelope estimate says that UCLA Dining should expect to lose **$36209** worth of revenues in the 2016-17 Year.